sstelfox/stelfox.net/content/blog/2012-02-14-rubys-xmlrpcclient-and-ssl.md

 The server I was connecting to was using a [RapidSSL][6] certificate, who has been verified by [GeoTrust][7].
 You want to grab their certificates base64 encoded in PEM format.
-Stick them all in a "ca.crt" file.
+Stick them all in a `ca.crt` file.

 How do we get XMLRPC::Client to actually use that information without hacking it all to pieces?
 Net::HTTP has a few methods that allow you to set the